-The ARC reviews a risk register at each meeting.
-The risk register identifies the risks facing the organisation, describes their likelihood and potential impact and the mitigating factors in place to reduce that risk.
+The ARC reviews the Cancer Trials Ireland risk register at each meeting.
+The risk register identifies the risks facing the organisation, describes their likelihood and potential impact and the controls and mitigating factors in place to reduce that risk.
 The risk register is included in the Board pack and the ARC will highlight to the Board risks that are above an acceptable weighted scoring after mitigating factors are considered.
-This is an important tool for the executive to organise risk information, manage risk and make better informed decisions to reduce risk.
+This is an important process for the management team to organise risk information, manage risk and make better informed decisions to reduce risk.